drio/py.analysis/downstream/saturation_snps/README.md

 Notice that I am requesting quite a lot of memory.
 Use 16G to play save (for 55 wgs 30x samples).
 The walltime time was around 10 hours.

+#### Using the `-a <num>` parameter to specify when to count a snp

+You can use the `-a <num>` parameter to tell the saturation tool in how many samples we have to see the snp in order to start counting it.
+By default this value is 2.
+Use `-a 1` if you want a snp to be counted as soon as is seen in one animal.